Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1/select.typ

   title: "Kicker #1",
   type: "select",
   start_date: datetime(year: 2023, month: 11, day: 11),
-  attendance: "Ajibola, Ishika, Makhi, Eric, Rory",
+  attendance: "Ajibola, Jin, Ishika, Makhi, Eric, Rory",
+  designed: "Ajibola",
+  witnessed: "Jin",
 )

 After brainstorming the different kicker designs, we had to pick one to begin building.
 We did so using a weighted decision matrix.